rishuriya/Jovian-Perspective/README.md

 - ### Sharpness

-    This particular feature allows the user to sharp the input image using a slider.
+    This particular feature allows the user to sharpen the input image using a slider.

     ![image](https://user-images.githubusercontent.com/91690484/193458062-a8f9295e-ba90-4ce2-9c61-ead0904b8d9e.png)

 - ### Auto Enhance
-    There are two types of enhancment provided by us.
+    We have provided two types of enhancement:

-    1) The first one just enhances based of the mean and variance of the colors and brightness of each pixels.
+    1) The first one enhances the image based on the mean and variance of the colors and brightness of each pixel.

         ![image](https://user-images.githubusercontent.com/91690484/193459988-6ac51381-6fd3-40af-90cd-a9036f415ce8.png)

-    2) The second one ehnances the image in a different way by changing colors to make it more accurate.
-It make the features more visible
+    2) The second one equalizes the image by improving the contrast of the colors to make it more accurate.
+It makes the features more visible.

         ![image](https://user-images.githubusercontent.com/91690484/193460676-abbb6d19-a3b1-4725-bf97-ad4703e752eb.png)

-- ### Edge Dectection
+- ### Edge Detection

-    This feature detects the edges in an image acoording to it's kernel size which can be controlled by the slider.
+    This feature detects the edges in the image according to the kernel size which can be controlled by the slider.
 Our application uses SobelY to detect the edges.

     ![image](https://user-images.githubusercontent.com/91690484/193458715-9a26ae6d-6d8a-4d84-bfb2-b88e6735e9ba.png)

-- ### Brightness Coreection
+- ### Brightness Correction

-    This allows the user to change the brightness in an image using the given slider.
+    This allows the user to change the brightness in the image by using the given slider.

     ![image](https://user-images.githubusercontent.com/91690484/193458763-3e48b8e7-bd48-419f-b686-e5325f0c6593.png)

 - ### Color Variation

-    User can change the intensity of the each colors; Red, Blue and Green seperately using respective sliders.
+    User can change the intensity of each color; Red, Blue and Green seperately; using respective sliders.

     ![image](https://user-images.githubusercontent.com/91690484/193458825-52fca65f-592a-469d-92f2-edb299ad5271.png)

 - ### Denoising

-    This feature reduces the noise in the images where noises can be found **else it might just make the image a bit foggy.**
+    This feature reduces the noise in those images which contain noise **else it might just make the image a bit foggy.**

     ![image](https://user-images.githubusercontent.com/91690484/193458873-48437c8d-2f41-4681-bb4e-76c8d8513398.png)

 - ### Gamma Correction

-    Allows the user to change the gamma values till *100* using a given slider.
+    This allows the user to change the gamma values till *100* using a given slider.

     ![image](https://user-images.githubusercontent.com/91690484/193458962-31031598-333f-46b3-827b-030434555320.png)